-Typically, we would allow for two to four months in the case of notification requirements (share deal without requirement for an additional licence and asset deals); and three to six months if an additional or new licence is required, and if bylaws and organisational regulations need to be adapted, and in the case of insurance transactions where the business plan must be adjusted.
+Typically, we would allow for two to four months in the case of notification requirements (share deal without requirement for an additional licence and asset deals without relevant expansion of business activities); and three to six months if an additional or new licence is required, if by-laws and organisational regulations need to be adapted, and in the case of insurance transactions where the business plan must be adjusted.

-The timing may be extended in the case further clarifications e.g. on incoming shareholders are required, and/or approvals must be sought also in foreign jurisdictions, in particular if FINMA has to coordinate on consolidated supervision with foreign regulators.
+The timing may be extended in the case further clarifications (eg, on incoming shareholders) are required, and/or approvals must be sought also in foreign jurisdictions, in particular if FINMA has to coordinate on consolidated supervision with foreign regulators.